Reconciliation Action Plan

 Launch of ATMS and highlight of some of its main components such as:

-- The Self-Service Member Portal that enables beneficiaries to log in, submit and track their fund applications.
+- The Self-Service Member App that enables beneficiaries to log in, submit and track their fund applications.

 - Automation and integration between components such as finance systems and communication platforms built on Microsoft Azure.

-- A Wise integration that enables streamlined procedures and effective management of complex business processes.
+- A Wiise integration that enables streamlined procedures and effective management of complex business processes.

 Launch of Digital Literacy Program for Indigenous Youth and onboarding of first batch of Indigenous trainees

-- illuminance Training offers a free training course for Aboriginal and Torres Strait Islander students enrolled or thinking of enrolling in higher education, to learn essential technology skills for improving productivity with Office 365.
+- illuminance Solutions offers free training courses for Aboriginal and Torres Strait Islander students enrolled or thinking of enrolling in higher education, to learn essential technology skills for improving productivity with Microsoft 365.

 - The course aims to help address common issues faced by Aboriginal and Torres Strait Islander students such as lower education completion rates and lower digital literacy levels compares to non-Indigenous students.

-- Students will be introduced to Microsoft Office and Microsoft Windows and will be taught the basics of using Outlook Online, Skype for Business, OneDrive for Business, SharePoint Online and OneNote.
+- Students will be introduced to Microsoft 365 and Microsoft Windows and will be taught the basics of using Outlook Online, Skype for Business, OneDrive for Business, SharePoint Online and OneNote.

 Our Journey | 2019